NSKomodo/JTSidePanels/README.md

 1. Create a subclass of `JTSidePanelController`.
 In this example we call it `BaseViewController`.
 2. In the Storyboard designate the root view's owner as `BaseViewController`.
 3. Add more view controllers to your Storyboard, and give them identifiers `leftViewController`, `centerViewController` and `rightViewController`.
 Note that in Xcode the identifier is called "Storyboard ID" and can be found in the Identity inspector.
-5. Add a method `awakeFromNib` to `BaseViewController.swift` with the following code:
+5. Add the `awakeFromNib` method to `BaseViewController.swift` with the following code:

 ```swift
 override func awakeFromNib() {